componentjs/crawler.js/README.md

 http://component-crawler.herokuapp.com/

 Crawl github users for components.
+Only works with Chrome right now due to a lack of vendor prefixing.

 ## API